I Smile Back (2015)

 Privileged housewife and mom Laney Brooks (Silverman) would seem to have it all, living in a suburban mansion with loving, successful husband Bruce (Josh Charles) and two children, son Eli (Shayne Coleman) and daughter Janey (Skylar Gaertner).
 She also seems to be keeping it together, hiding her struggles with depression with drugs, alcohol and sex.
 Each day, Laney makes her kids' lunches, coloring their paper bags with crayons, and drops them off at school, ignoring the regulations of a parking guard.
 After that, she goes off to have a coked-up sexual rendezvous with her husband's best friend Donny (Thomas Sadoski).
 One fateful night after a bender that leaves her calling for Bruce's help, Laney reaches her lowest point and gets checked into rehab.
 The darkest hour is just before the dawn, but Laney will have to finish her downward spiral before she finds clarity.

 Astutely directed by Adam Salky (2009's "Dare") and incisively written by Paige Dylan & Amy Koppelman (based on Koppelman's 2008 book), "I Smile Back" understands that the immeasurably messy road to recovery does not happen overnight.
 It questions if Laney's condition could be hereditary, not only from issues stemming back to the estranged relationship with her father (Chris Sarandon) but also with her own child who seems to be inheriting his mother's anxiety, but never comes to any clear-cut conclusions of the causes nor the final consequences.
-The film will sound like an unrelentingly dreary, one-note wallow in misery and hopelessness to some—and sure, it's a tough sit that won't leave you smiling—but this is one of the rawest, most harrowing studies of self-destruction and desperation in quite a while.
+The film will sound like an unrelentingly dreary, one-note wallow in misery and hopelessness to some—and sure, it's a tough sit that won't leave you smiling—but this is one of the rawest, most harrowing studies of self-destruction and desperation seen in quite a while.

 It's been said that humor always comes from a place of pain and darkness, so it only makes sense for Sarah Silverman to be another smart, funny performer who brings piercing insight into the human condition.
 Known more for her sharp wit and commitment to shock, she erased all doubts of her dramatic abilities with the first dipping of her toes in 2012's "Take This Waltz," where she impressively played a recovering alcoholic.
 Here, Silverman dives head-fist into the role of Laney, and her work couldn't be more frighteningly authentic or shattering.
 Right behind her, Josh Charles brings plenty of subtlety and shadings to the role of Laney's husband Bruce, who could have just been either a clichéd support system or a mere jerk.
 Rather, Bruce is portrayed as a man who would marry his wife again and again, and yet, even he has a breaking point.